jodastephen/railmodel/CR2-SwirlMax-SWLondon.md

 ----------------------------------------
 * SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to Jubilee (Northbound) at WAT in 29-32m at 10tph
 * CR2 changing to District at VIC in 32-34m at 4tph (+3m)
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to Victoria at VXH changing to District at VIC in 32-37m at 10tph (+4m)
 * SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to BAL-VIC at CLJ changing to District at VIC in 35-39m at 10tph (+7m)

 From Surbiton to Temple (7m better)
 -----------------------------------
 * CR2 changing to District at VIC in 36-38m at 4tph
 * SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to Northern (West End) at WAT changing to District at CHX in 35-41m at 10tph (+1m)
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to Victoria at VXH changing to District at VIC in 36-41m at 10tph (+2m)
 * SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to BAL-VIC at CLJ changing to District at VIC in 39-43m at 10tph (+4m)

 From Surbiton to Farringdon (14m better)